stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

 **Thinking about doing a PhD but unsure if it’s for you?**

 My journey into doctoral research wasn’t part of some master plan.
-It started in 2018, when I signed up for a few evening psychology courses at [Birkbeck, University of London](https://www.bbk.ac.uk/prospective/short-courses) mostly out of curiosity and uncertainty.
+It started in 2018, when I signed up for a few short courses in psychology at [Birkbeck, University of London](https://www.bbk.ac.uk/prospective/short-courses) mostly out of curiosity and a bit of uncertainty.
 I wasn’t sure if I’d complete them, but they opened a door I never saw coming.

 ## From curiosity to commitment